 Occupational Therapy Program

-The Specialization in Early Intervention (SEI) Program will provide current SUNY Downstate Occupational Therapy Students with the opportunity to:
+SUNY Downstate offers a Microcredential: Specialization in Early Intervention to enrolled Occupational Therapy Students with the opportunity to:

 Summary of SEI Elective Courses